Ferlab-Ste-Justine/cqdg-keycloak/cqdg-keycloak-hooks/readme.md

 * Configure the "Custom Review Profile": click "Actions -> Config" and set "Update Profile on First Login" to "ON".
 * Go to the "Identity Providers" menu of the left navigation and edit the Google and Orcid providers to set the "First Login Flow" to "CQDG First Login Flow"
 * Save.
+* Go to the CQDG Realm Settings
+* Select the Login tab and activate "Email as username"

 Development